Aspen Mesh sponsored this post.

 Security within the Kubernetes Cluster

 While there are plenty of Zero-trust networking solutions available for protecting the perimeter and the operation of corporate networks, there are a huge number of connections within a microservices environment that require protection.
-Fortunately, a service mesh can provide critical ways to implement and manage encryption, authentication, authorization, policy control and configuration in Kubernetes clusters.
+Fortunately, within Kubernetes clusters a service mesh can provide critical ways to implement and manage encryption, authentication, authorization, policy control and configuration.

 Here are a few ways to approach enhancing your security with a service mesh: